playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 }
 ```

-In this example, because we want to have a unordered list with list elements being created using embedded views, we're getting a `ViewContainerRef` directly from inside the unordered list.
+In this example, because we want to have an unordered list with list elements being created using embedded views, we're getting a `ViewContainerRef` directly from inside the unordered list.
 But you'll notice a problem with doing this if you open up your inspector (or even just by reading the code):
 There's now a `div` at the start of your list.